America’sTime Capsule

 Contents

-The capsule will contain a carefully curated collection of letters and artifacts representing American life in 2026.
-Current plans include contributions from all three branches of the U.S. federal government and submissions from each of the 56 states and territories.
+The capsule, recently sealed by the project team, contains a carefully curated collection of letters and artifacts representing American life in 2026.
+The collection includes contributions from all three branches of the U.S. federal government, submissions from each of the 56 states and territories, and select items from America250 partners.
 Cultural touchstones, including items from major national events and student submissions from America250 programs, will help paint a broader portrait of the country.
-Together, these materials will create an authentic and nationally representative record of leadership, community, and culture at this defining moment.
+Together, these materials create an authentic and nationally representative record of leadership, community, and culture at this defining moment.

 Design